quotidian-ennui/docker-sshd/README.md

 The suggested name was `expert-parakeet`.
 It's really not that interesting; but I built it because I raised this issue https://github.com/adaptris/interlok/issues/832 and it's easier to muck around with a docker image for building your test packs than anything else.

-Basically, the things you need to know are
+Basically, the things you need to know are if you want to modify `sshd_config`

 ## ChallengeResponseAuthentication